jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 reduced to a value or an error, or it might still be reducing.
 If it reduced to a value, then the relation requires the other term to also reduce to a value, except of course that `M′` may error.
-We define these two properties with one relation, written `dir ⊨ M ⊑ M′ for k`, that is parameterized over a direction `dir`.
+We define these two properties with one relation, written `dir ⊨ M ⊑ M′ for k` and called semantic approximation, that is parameterized over a direction `dir`.
 The direction `≼` observes the less precise term `M` and the `≽` direction observes the more precise term `M′`.

 ```
 data Dir : Set where